Dog incontinence is fairly common, and can happen to any dog - regardless of age or sex.

 This is the most common cause of 'leaky plumbing' in female dogs.

-In this case the poor urinary control is usually due to hormone levels, but occasionally there can be physical problems as well.
+In this case the poor urinary control is usually due to the fluctuation in hormone levels which happens as a result of the procedure, but occasionally there can also be physical problems.

 This is often called 'hormone-responsive incontinence'.